CSBM-Lab/SPROTify/README.md

 - `--run_baseline`: Perform model comparison across all methods provided by [LazyPredict](https://github.com/shankarpandala/lazypredict) without hyperparameter tuning
 - `--save_model`: Save the trained model for later prediction
 - `--n_jobs`: Number of parallel jobs (default: 1, use -1 for all cores)
+- `--mode`: Dataset assignment methods (options: `auto` (default), `manual`)

 **Example**

 Using default lightgbm model to train the data.
+The following example demonstrates how to build the model with SPROTify randomly splitting the input dataset, corresponding to the `--mode auto` setting.
+Since `--mode` defaults to `auto`, the `--mode auto` is omitted in the commands below.
 The example files used below are stored in the **dataset** directory.

 ```bash
 python script/train_lightgbm.py --input dataset/full_dataset.fasta --label_csv dataset/full_true_labels.csv --save_model